-Field Medical Directors (FMD) provide approved (through the Medical Review Committee process EMC01 - LSOP 3.0 Medical Review Committee), non-promotional medical and scientific information to HCPs regarding the safe and appropriate use of Pfizer medicines for approved indications.
+Field Medical Therapeutic Area Experts and Similar Field-Based Medical Colleagues scientific information to HCPs regarding the safe and appropriate use of Pfizer medicines for approved indications.
 FMDs may also provide support for Pfizer-sponsored research activities (e.g., facilitation of research site selection and study placement) and interact, where appropriate, with Investigator-Sponsored Research investigators.
 Please consult the Green Guide: Governance for External Medical Activities, for policy on responding to requests for unapproved information and other non-promotional activities.
-The Green Guide is applicable to FMD, Medical Outcomes Specialists (MOS), and other field-based Medical colleagues in the United States, as well as U.S. Business Unit (BU) Medical Affairs colleagues, when interacting with HCPs.
+The Green Guide is applicable to FMTA, Outcomes & Analytics (FMo&A), and other field-based Medical colleagues in the United States, as well as U.S. Business Unit (BU) Medical Affairs colleagues, when interacting with HCPs.